AndySomogyi/sbmlsolver_dep/README.md

    make install
    ```

-5. Now build the other dependencies, go to $HOME/src/sbmlsolver_dep_build, and run
+6. Now build the other dependencies, go to $HOME/src/sbmlsolver_dep_build, and run

    ```
    ccmake -DCMAKE_INSTALL_PREFIX=$HOME/local ../sbmlsolver_dep
    ```

    The options I think should be fine, hit 'c' to configure, and 'g' to generate.
+You may have to configure twice for the systyem to generate.
 Then make and install the project.

    ```
    make -j8